 Tools and Shop Safety

 Explores hand tools and power tools used in the construction trades.
 Identifies common tools and how to select the correct tool for the task.
 Introduces ladders and scaffolding and their safe use.
 Covers common fall hazards – how to recognize and control them to protect yourself.
-Prerequisites: MTH 60 or MTH 98, RD 90, WR 90 or equivalent placement test scores.
+Prerequisites: MTH 98 or placement into MTH 65; placement into IRW 115 or WR 115.
 Audit Available.

 Upon successful completion of this course, students will be able to: